BottomTxt/BottomTxt/README.md

-- 👋 Hi, I’m Dontese
+- 👋 Hi there!
+I’m Dontese
 - 👀 I’m interested in Data Analytics
 - 🌱 I’m currently learning Python and a bit of SQL